Like of lichen or moss-born, the cliff clung

 There is so much value to be had for allowing our natural world to exist around us, not just monetarily but psychologically, ethically and environmentally, that projects to assist local communities establish sustainable eco and/or wildlife tourism schemes are fundamental to our preservation of our natural world.

 Finally, before we quit, can we just give a huge shout-out to the dearly departed Marta.
 She was the resident snow leopard at my local zoo, Port Lympne and for many years was one of few that I saw who looked truly contented with her life.
-Port Lympne does some remarkable conservation work, and strives to care for their animals in the best, most ethical, up-to-date and as enriching a manner as possible.
+Port Lympne’s keepers work hard to work with the animals in as enriching a manner as possible, though the main charity – The Aspinall Foundation – seem to be making some missteps in their conservation efforts.

 Marta used to be on one of the first enclosures as you go down the big hill into the main section of the park.
 Very often she would be the first cat you would see (unless you went to the lions and tigers just the other side of the entrance first!) and one of the last stops before returning to the car or bus stop.
 She was a beautiful, happy, playful cat and an excellent ambassador for her species.
 I must have spent hours just watching her rest and sleep, so, Marta, thank you for showing me the majesty of the snow leopard up close and may you rest in purrs.Follow @wldiscipline